 Consuming foods that contain probiotics can be beneficial if a person has clostridium difficile (C. difficile) infection.
 A doctor may also recommend probiotic supplements.

-C. difficile is a strain of bacteria that causes a severe type of diarrhea and intestinal infection.
+C. difficile is a strain of bacteria that causes severe diarrhea and intestinal infection.
 It may also lead to inflammation of the colon.

-While it can occur in people of any age, C. difficile (Clostridium difficile) is most common in older adults.
+Although it can occur in people of any age, C. difficile is most common in older adults.
 People who have recently taken antibiotics and who are in a hospital or long-term care facility are also more likely to develop the infection.

-Antibiotics can destroy the healthful bacteria in a person’s intestines, making it easier for disease-causing bacteria, such as C. difficile, to grow in its place.
+Antibiotics can destroy the healthy bacteria in a person’s intestines, making it easier for disease-causing bacteria, such as C. difficile, to grow in its place.

 When a person has C. difficile, the bacteria will be in their stool.
-This bacteria can contaminate any surface or material that it comes into contact with.
+These bacteria can contaminate any surface or material that they come into contact with.
 C. difficile spores can survive on a surface for up to 5 months without proper decontamination and disinfection.